KO443/Splunk-power-user-lab-Projects/README.md

 <br>
 <br>
 ******************************************************
-In this repository, I cover demonstrations of several core Splunk topics, such as:
+In this repository, I cover demonstrations of several core Splunk topics, such as;
---
+-

 1. Setting up a standalone Splunk Enterprise instance and parsing raw data to build indexes.